jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ## Information and Recommendation
 ### XML Definitions in files
-The XML definitions (for WSDL/XSD/XSLT) can be put on the Kong Gateway file system rather using a raw definition.
+The XML definitions (for `WSDL/XSD VALIDATION` and `XSLT TRANSFORMATION`) can be put on the Kong Gateway file system rather using a raw definition.
 Example for `config.xsdApiSchema`:
   - Raw WSDL definition: `<wsdl:definitions> ... </wsdl:definitions>`
   - File WSDL definition: `/usr/local/apiclient.wsdl`